War-weary Goma frets under uneasy rebel occupation

 African Great Lakes region leaders, who fear the escalating eastern Congo rebellion could drag the African continent’s heart into a wider war, called on M23 on Saturday to abandon their offensive and quit Goma.

-Congo and U.N. experts accuse neighbor Rwanda of backing and directing the rebels, a charge strongly denied by Kigali.
+Congo and U.N. experts accuse neighbour Rwanda of backing and directing the rebels, a charge strongly denied by Kigali.

 Yet some among Goma’s one million people are ready to give the rebels a chance to succeed where President Joseph Kabila’s national administration, 1,000 miles away to the west in Kinshasa, has failed.